How we work

 - And the owner is ___

-This keeps failures mapped to consequence, and ownership unambiguous.
+That keeps failures tied to consequence, and ownership clear when something goes wrong.

 When deeper diagnosis is needed